robert/robert.github.com/_posts/2019-02-16-introducing-afl-ruby.md

 The execution path of your program is not available to afl by default.
 In order to get this information, afl needs to augment your program with additional instrumentation that records (a representative sample of) the files and line numbers that get executed.

 Afl instruments C and C++ programs by requiring them to be compiled with one of its custom compilers (`afl-clang`, `afl-gcc`, `afl-clang-fast`, or their C++ equivalents).
-These custom compilers compile your program as normal, but also inject afl's instrumentation code.
-Then, whenever it executes an instrumented line of code, your program writes information about the line's number and filename to a *shared memory segment*.
+These custom compilers compile your program as normal, but also inject afl's instrumentation.
+Then, whenever your program executes an instrumented line of code, it also writes information about the line's number and filename to a *shared memory segment*.
 This memory segment is shared with the afl process that is fuzzing your program, which means that the afl can see how different test case affects the internal behavior of your program.

 <img src="/images/afl-ruby-overview.png" />